skip-to-content-text

 What is Testicular Cancer?

 Testicular cancer, although a rare neoplasm, is one of the most common diseases among young adults.
+In fact, it is the most prevalent in the 15-34 age group.
+In 2022, 2,470 new diagnoses were estimated in Italy (source: I numeri del cancro 2023 in Italia, AIOM-AIRTUM).
 The testes are the organs where the formation and maturation of sperm occurs, as well as the production of certain hormones, including testosterone.
 Testicular cancer results from disruption of the cells of the testes and scrotum, which in most cases originates in the germ cells, which are responsible for sperm production.
 Non-germ cell tumors are less common and generally benign.
 Usually, the tumor affects only one testis, but those who have already had a neoplasm in one testis have an increased risk of developing another.

 Risk Factors